 To upload documents for the filing, select one or more document categories from the checkboxes under Document(s) Included.
 Then select the type of file being uploaded from the Application Type dropdown list.

-NOTE: The UFR Excel template must be selected on its own, it cannot be categorized with any other document.
+NOTE: The UFR Excel template must be selected on its own; it cannot be categorized with any other document.
 The UFR Excel template must be an Excel file type.

 The File type given in the dropdown must match the extension of the file that is selected to be uploaded.
 Zip files may not be uploaded into the eFiling system.
 They must be uncompressed first, and then the unzipped documents must be uploaded separately.